 The Miracles That Can Happen When a Child Gets Bored

 As I looked back and forth from my pacing daughter to my book, the baby woke up.
 That was the end of my “relaxing” for the day.
 The baby’s diaper was particularly exciting and necessitated a bath and laundry and possibly a sanitation crew for her crib.
-It was over forty-five minutes before I walked back through the living room.
+It was more than 45 minutes before I walked back through the living room.
 I noticed the quiet first.
 In all of the intervening time, not once had my daughter pestered me.
 Perhaps she had been afraid to come too close to the disaster area, lest I enlist her aid?
-I found her sitting on the couch committing a cardinal sin in our family.
-She had stolen my book.
+I found her sitting on the couch committing a cardinal sin in our family: she had stolen my book.

-Why do we think it’s bad to be bored anyway?
+Why do we think it’s bad to be bored, anyway?
 I want my children to be comfortable with themselves.
 Empty time is a gift.
 What is time to study the path of an earthworm to a budding biologist?
 What is time and paper to a writer?
 What is time to study the feeling of movement to a dancer?
-What good is an empty sketch book to an artist who is constantly entertained or over scheduled?
-I don’t know what the life-size spider web of yarn taught anyone, but it was definitely creative and that child was no longer bored.
-When my children say “I’m bored”, I no longer feel that I am lacking as their private entertainment committee.
+What good is an empty sketch book to an artist who is constantly entertained or over-scheduled?
+I don’t know what the life-size spider web of yarn taught anyone, but it was definitely creative and that child was no longer suffering from boredom.
+When my children say “I’m bored,” I no longer feel that I am lacking as their private entertainment committee.
 I don’t wonder if we should have a more scheduled life.
-I do say “I can’t wait to see what creative things you are going to think up to do in this gift of time!”
+I do say, “I can’t wait to see what creative things you are going to think up to do in this gift of time!”

 Britt grew up in a family of six brothers and one sister and gained a bonus sister later.
 She camped in the High Sierras, canoed down the Colorado, and played volleyball at Brigham Young University.
 She then served a mission to South Africa.
 With all of her time in the gym and the mountains and South Africa, she was totally prepared to become the mother of 2 sons and soon to be 9 daughters.
 By totally prepared she means willing to love them and muddle through everything else in a partially sleepless state.
 She is mostly successful at figuring out how to keep the baby clothed, or at least diapered, though her current toddler is challenging this skill.
 She feels children naturally love to learn and didn’t want to disrupt childhood curiosity with worksheets and school bells.
 She loves to play in the dirt, read books, go on adventures, watch her children discover new things, and mentor her children.
 Her oldest child is currently at a community college and her oldest son is going to high school at a public school.
 She loves to follow her children in their unique paths and interests.
 She loves to write because, unlike the laundry and the dishes, writing stays done.
 Whenever someone asks her how she does it all she wonders what in the world they think she’s doing.